 Above age 6 children learn to do independent research, arrange field trips to gather information, interview specialists, create group presentation, dramas, art exhibits, musical productions, science projects, and so forth.
 There is no limit to what they created in this kind of intelligently guided freedom.
 There no text books or adult-directed group lessons and daily schedule.
 There is great respect for the choices of the children, but they easily keep up with or surpass what they would be doing in a more traditional setting.
 There is no wasted time and children enjoy their work and study.
 The children ask each other for lessons and much of the learning comes from sharing and inspiring each other instead of competing with each other.

-Montessori classes place children in three-year-or-more age groups (3-6, 2.5-6, 6-12, and so on), forming communities in which the older children spontaneously share their knowledge with the younger ones.
+Montessori classes place children in three-year-or-more age groups (0-18 months,18-36 months, 2.5-6, 6-12, and so on), forming communities in which the older children spontaneously share their knowledge with the younger ones.
 Montessori represents an entirely different approach to education.

 As with the choice of a Montessori school for children, an adult must also exercise wisdom in choosing a teacher training course.
 Anyone can legally use the name “Montessori” in describing their teacher training organization.
 One must be sure the certification earned is recognized by the school where one desires to teach.